-If students request in writing to the office of admissions, registration, and records, they will provide verification of enrollment to employers, insurance agencies, and others.
+If students request in writing to the office of admissions and registration, they will provide verification of enrollment to employers, insurance agencies, and others.

 For courses that do not coincide with the Board of Trustees' approved beginning and ending dates of a fall, spring or summer term, course load and enrollment verifications will be based upon the term in which the course begins, regardless of the actual meeting dates.

-Enrollment status is based on the following course-load criteria:
+Enrollment status is based on the following courseload criteria:

-Full-time: taking 12 or more credit hours during a term.
+Full-time: taking 12 or more credit hours during a